Amed Rosario Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 25th-ranked team ERA among all league pitching staffs (4.65).
+- The Red Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.64).

-- Red Sox pitchers combine to rank 23rd in baseball in home runs surrendered (77 total, 1.3 per game).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs given up (77 total, 1.3 per game).

-- Paxton makes the start for the Red Sox, his fifth of the season.
-He is 1-1 with a 4.26 ERA and 27 strikeouts in 19 2/3 innings pitched.
+- Crawford (1-2) gets the starting nod for the Red Sox in his fourth start of the season.
+He's put together a 3.48 ERA in 33 2/3 innings pitched, with 33 strikeouts.

-- In his last appearance on Wednesday, the lefty went five innings against the Cincinnati Reds, allowing one earned run while surrendering four hits.
+- His last appearance came on Saturday against the Tampa Bay Rays, when the righty went three innings, surrendering one earned run while giving up two hits.

-- In four games this season, the 34-year-old has put up a 4.26 ERA and 12.8 strikeouts per nine innings, while giving up a batting average of .236 to opposing batters.
+- In 11 games this season, the 27-year-old has put up a 3.48 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .203 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.